AlecThomson/SunTractor/README.md

-  --harmonic HARMONIC   Order of harmonic to fit (default: 0) --width WIDTH         Width of the window to fit (default: 0) --offset OFFSET       Offset of the window to fit (default: 0) --hosted-yanda HOSTED_YANDA
+  --harmonic HARMONIC   Order of harmonic to fit (default: 0) --width WIDTH         Width of the window to fit (default: 0) --offset OFFSET       Offset of the window to fit (default: 0) --plot                Make plots of the visibilities (default: False) --hosted-yanda HOSTED_YANDA
                         Docker or Singularity image for wsclean (default: docker://csirocass/yandasoft:release-openmpi4) --local-yanda LOCAL_YANDA